localstack/docs/content/en/user-guide/lambda-tools/hot-reloading/index.md

 With the above example, you can make hot-reloading paths sharable between machines, as long as there is a point on the host to which the relative paths will stay the same.
 One example for this are checked out git repositories, where the code is located in the same structure - the absolute location of the checked out repository on the machine might however differ.
-If the choosen variable always points to the checked out directory, you can set the path using the placeholder in the checked out IaC template, or can share a CloudPod between machines.
+If the chosen variable always points to the checked out directory, you can set the path using the placeholder in the checked out IaC template, or can share a Cloud Pod between machines.

 ## Useful Links